bkw777/NODE_DATAPAC/README.md

 # MiniNDP

-Functions the same as DATAPAC.
+Functions the same as DATAPAC / RAMPAC.
 Essentially the same circuit, just with a single 512k ram chip instead of 8 32k chips, surface mount parts instead of through hole, and directly attached instead of connected by a cable.

 Provides the second bank of 256k like RAMPAC, for a total of 512k.